 I heard a story years ago that in Japan, even robbers remove their shoes.
 While that’s proven not true time and time again, Japan is normally very much a take-your-shoes-off-at-the-door society.

 I don’t know how eikaiwas work, but at the public schools everyone takes off their shoes and changes into other shoes.
 Most Japanese teachers have at least two pairs of shoes at school, sometimes more.

 I have two main schools currently and I keep a cheap pair of Nike’s at both locations.
 The school will assign you a shoe locker (or multiple lockers if there are multiple entrances).

 I brought over several pairs of shoes so I didn’t have to do any unnecessary shoe shopping before I started work.
 For the schools that I visited infrequently, I brought some indoor shoes with me whenever I went, or if I forgot (I forgot most of the time), I borrowed the slippers they have for guests, which don’t fit and reduce the friction force to nearly zero.

 Keep in mind also, that “indoor shoes” and “gym shoes” are not the same thing.
-If you plan on doing activities in the gym you’re either do them in your socks or you’ll have to get another pair of sneakers.
+If you plan on doing activities in the gym you’ll either do them in your socks or you’ll have to get another pair of sneakers.